Media Parents

 by

 Back to School comes with its added pressure of Back to Work for some of us, writes Media Parents Head of Talent Amy Walker.
 Media Parents is offering subscribers brilliant free coaching workshops, online and in person, to make sure your online applications hit the spot.
+Participants are a mix of freelancers looking to improve their applications and returners working on their application tactics for relaunch.
+It’s always a friendly and supportive group online and in person.

-Join us on Monday September 16th at 10:00 for a cracking overview session : Ace Your Applications – and get (back to) work.
+Join us on Friday September 20th at 10:00 for a cracking overview session : Ace Your Applications – and get (back to) work.
 The 45 minute online / in person event will be led by Media Parents’ Amy Walker.
-The session will be followed at 11:00am by a second online / in person event focusing on Cover Letters.
-This small interactive event has big ambitions to help you navigate best practice in TV cover letters which lead to your CV being looked at – or not.
+The session will be followed at 11:00am by a second online / in person event focusing on TV CVs.
+This small interactive event has big ambitions to help you navigate best practice in TV CVs and gives us the chance to workshop.
 Led by Media Parents Head of Talent Amy Walker it is one in a series of events giving an overview of TV applications – cover letter, CV wins, Zoom presenting and interview tips – so you nail the opportunities that are out there.

 Amy Walker leads Media Parents freelancers in an Ace Your Job Application Masterclass online

 To find out more and sign up to sessions go here.
-All sessions are free to Media Parents subscribers – if you are not yet a subscriber go here to subscribe, or message us here for freelancer tickets for the events.
+All sessions are free to Media Parents subscribers – if you are not yet a subscriber go here to subscribe, or message us here for more information.

 Friday Oct 11th Event